-- 5.5.
-In each of 2018, 2019 and 2020, sales of crushed rock in Worcestershire were 0 tonnes. - 5.6.
-As no crushed rock sales have been recorded in any of the last 10 years, the 10-year average of sales from 2010-2019 is 0 tonnes. - 5.7.
+- 5.6.
+In 2021, sales of crushed rock in Worcestershire were 0 tonnes. - 5.7.
+As no crushed rock sales have been recorded in any of the last 10 years, the 10-year average of sales from 2012-2021 is 0 tonnes. - 5.8.
 The lack of sales of crushed rock in Worcestershire in recent years should not be misconstrued as a lack of demand.
 It should therefore be considered alongside other indicators of demand and supply, as set out below.